dentalplan/dentalplan.github.io/_posts/scrap/2014-05-12-queering-universal-user.md

 category: Scrap
 author: Cliff Hammett

-excerpt: this alone is reason enough to pursue a particular kind of queer computing, one that seeks to expose the alleged 'universality' of software platforms, in the same way other queer strategies can expose the workings of power...
+excerpt: ...this alone is reason enough to pursue a particular kind of queer computing, one that seeks to expose the alleged 'universality' of software platforms, in the same way other queer strategies can expose the workings of power...

 ---